 Hair Loss: Causes, Prevention, and Solutions

 Hair loss is known as Alopecia.
-Hair loss from the scalp or elsewhere on the body.
-Hair loss is common in both men and women, and a treatable issue.
-Hair loss can be caused due to many reasons.
+It can occur on the scalp or elsewhere on the body.
+Hair loss is common in both men and women and is a treatable issue.
+Many reasons can cause hair loss.

 • Inherited: Hair loss can be genetic and gets worse with age and hormone changes.
 It's called androgenic alopecia and is more common in men.